phoenixframework/phoenix_live_view/README.md

 with server-rendered HTML.

-Visit the [https://livebeats.fly.dev](https://livebeats.fly.dev/) demo to see the kinds of applications you can build, or see a sneak peak below:
+Visit the [https://livebeats.fly.dev](https://livebeats.fly.dev/) demo to see the kinds of applications you can build, or see a sneak peek below:

 https://user-images.githubusercontent.com/576796/162234098-31b580fe-e424-47e6-b01d-cd2cfcf823a9.mp4

-After you [install Elixir](https://elixir-lang.org/install.html) in your machine, you can create your first LiveView app in two
+After you [install Elixir](https://elixir-lang.org/install.html) on your machine, you can create your first LiveView app in two
 steps:

     $ mix archive.install hex phx_new